awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Organization_Data_CUR_Connection/6_Bonus_Org_Tags.md

 ![Images/Update_Athena_Tags.png](/Cost/300_Organization_Data_CUR_Connection/Images/Update_Athena_Tags.png)

-3. There will now be additional coloumns with your tags in them.
+3. There will now be additional columns with your tags in them.

 {{% notice tip %}}